The MFA in Writing Program offers several innovative features that make the Spalding Program steps ahead of other MFA in Writing Programs.

 Opportunity for a Teaching Practicum in Creative Writing

-Spalding MFA students may wish to add ENG660, a professional development semester that concentrates on the teaching of creative writing prior to receiving the degree.
+Spalding MFA students may wish to add a professional development semester that concentrates on the teaching of creative writing prior to receiving the degree.
 The teaching practicum semester begins with a residency workshop that focuses on developing the vocabulary and critical skills necessary for teaching a course in creative writing.
-When the ENG660 students return home, they develop curriculum and syllabi under the mentorship of an MFA Faculty member.
+When the students return home, they develop curriculum and syllabi under the mentorship of an MFA Faculty member.
 The student also puts skills into practice in a teaching practicum in the student’s home community.
 The practicum is arranged by the student (under the guidance of the mentor) and may include a more formal collegiate setting or smaller writing held in a community center or church.
 The reading list includes pedagogical titles and anthologies appropriate for teaching.
-The prerequisites for this course are ENG610 and ENG620.
-ENG660 does not take the place of the four MFA core courses and may not be offered each semester.
-An advantage of folding a fifth semester into the program as opposed to taking a post-graduate semester is that students may still obtain financial aid (if eligible) if the student has not yet graduated. top
+Students may take this semester after completing two semesters.
+The teaching semester does not take the place of the four MFA core courses, and it may not be offered each semester.
+An advantage of folding a fifth semester into the program as opposed to taking a post-graduate semester is that students may still obtain financial aid (if eligible) if the student has not yet graduated.
+Students also have the option of taking a residency workshop focused on teaching; the workshop does not have to be followed by an independent study in teaching top

 Throughout the first and second semesters, students write short critical essays under the direction of their mentors about the craft of writing as experienced in the books they have selected for their individual reading lists.
 The Program also offers special instruction in writing analytic essays—a mini expository writing workshop and an opportunity for consultation with an expository writing consultant during the at-home portion of the semester.
 The Spalding MFA is unique in augmenting the mentor’s instruction in critical writing with a mini workshop and by providing additional one-on-one work with the writing consultant (if needed).
 In this way, students are more thoroughly prepared to write the Extended Critical Essay, a standard feature of brief-residency MFA programs.